-2.4.1 - Number of full time teachers appointed during the year
+2.4.1 - Number of full time teachers appointed during the year positions the current year Ph.D 9 8 1 0 3

-No. of sanctioned positions No. of filled positions Vacant positions Positions filled during the current year No. of faculty with Ph.D 9 8 1 Nill 3
+No of constituted No. of filled positions Managh manihinga Danitiona fillad duning No. of forcellar wilds No. of sanctioned No. of filled positions Vacant positions Positions filled during No. of faculty with